Athletics at the 2012 Summer Olympics – Men's long jump

 The men's long jump competition at the 2012 Summer Olympics in London, United Kingdom was held at the Olympic Stadium on 3–4 August.
 Forty-two athletes from 30 nations competed.
-The event was won by Greg Rutherford of Great Britain, the nation's second gold medal in the men's long jump and first medal in the event since winning gold in 1964.
+The event was won by 15 cm by Greg Rutherford of Great Britain, the nation's second gold medal in the men's long jump and first medal in the event since winning gold in 1964.
 Mitchell Watt won Australia's fourth silver in the event; Australia had never won gold.
 Will Claye returned the United States to the podium after a 2008 Games with no American finalists; it was still only the first time that the American team had failed to win the event in two consecutive Games.

 Summary

 Only two athletes achieved automatic qualifying marks, both of those by Marquise Goodwin and Mauro Vinicius da Silva just one centimeter over the minimum at 8.11.
 The tight field was spread over less than 20 cm.
 It took a better second jump at 7.92 to make the final, leaving Russian junior and co-world leader Sergey Morgunov on the outside.
 Defending champion Irving Saladino was unable to get a legal jump in, failing to advance.

 In the final, none of the top 3 qualifiers were to play a factor.
 Christopher Tomlinson took the lead in the first round with an 8.06 with Will Claye in second.
 In the second round, Greg Rutherford took the lead with an 8.21, while Claye jumped a centimeter better than Tomlinson, to hold on to second.
 Claye's mark was equaled by Michel Tornéus in the third round.
 The fourth round was when all but two of the finalists hit their best mark, Claye with 8.12 and Rutherford extending his lead to 8.31.
 Languishing in seventh to that point, Mitchell Watt did Claye one centimeter better in the fifth round, then improving another three centimeters on his final jump to solidify his hold on the silver medal.

 Rutherford's gold medal was the second of three gold medals in one evening for the host country, their most successful day in Olympic history.
 Rutherford's winning jump of 8.31 was the shortest jump to win the Olympics men's long jump competition since the 1972 Summer Olympics.